United Kingdom

 Your passport should typically be valid for the entire duration of your stay in the UK.

-Toll Roads in the UK
+Toll Roads in United Kingdom

 The UK has several toll roads, bridges, and tunnels.
 Here's what you need to know: